 · For clients – Greater cost certainty then with Target Cost options

-Cons of Option A:
+Cons of NEC Option A:

 · For contractors – there is no provision for part payment, if there is an issue with completing a group of activities, no payment is made until the group is completed